Metallic Contact Contributions in Thermal Hall Conductivity Measurements: Fit to experimental results

 On the other hand, certain materials deviate from this behavior, exhibiting peak temperatures of $\kappa_{xy}^{\mathrm{exp.}}$ lower than those of $\kappa_{xx}$, as evident in Fig.~\ref{fig.3} for La$_{2}$CuO$_{4}$ and Sr$_{2}$CuO$_{2}$Cl$_{2}$.
 Compared to the materials shown in Fig.~\ref{fig.2}, these materials have smaller $\kappa_{xx}$, falling in the regime where the geometric correction becomes significant.
-Remarkably, after incorporating the geometric correction, the contact contribution $\kappa_{xy}^{\rm{app.}}$ reproduces the observed shift of the peak temperatures, as shown in Fig.~\ref{fig.3}.
+After incorporating the geometric correction, the contact contribution $\kappa_{xy}^{\mathrm{app.}}$ reproduces the observed shift of the peak temperatures, as evident in Fig.~\ref{fig.3}.

-The nominal values of $W/t$ required to reproduce the magnitudes of the experimental data range from $20$ to $280$, depending on the material and experiments.
+Most nominal $W/t$ values inferred from the fits are on the order of $10^{2}$.
+However, incorporating geometric corrections in the two fits shown in Fig.~\ref{fig.3} reduces these values to as low as $20$.
 Variations between experiments for the same material, such as SrTiO$_3$ in Fig.~\ref{fig.2}(a) and (d), could be attributed to differences in experimental configurations.
-These values provide a basis for assessing the relevance of contact contributions in specific experiments.
+These values could serve as a basis for assessing the relevance of contact contributions in specific experiments.